cwalk/CapacitiveTouchLamp/README.md

 ## Cron job

-What I did was setup a cron job to run my `launcher.sh` script everytime my Pi reboots.
+What I did was setup a cron job to run my `launcher.sh` script everytime my Pi reboots (I move this script to the Pi Desktop).
 This makes it easy because all I have to do is add power to the Pi, and the project starts working after the Pi boots.
 Now I made `launcher.sh` run on reboot, but all this shell script does is navigate to my project directory, and run `sudo python cap.py`.
 Please feel free to just set up a cron job to run `sudo python cap.py` instead.

+`sudo crontab -e`

+And add `@reboot sh /home/pi/Desktop/launcher.sh` at the bottom.

+Launcher.sh should look something like this:

+    cd /home/pi/Desktop/CapacitiveTouchLamp/examples
+    sudo python cap.py

+Make sure you give `launcher.sh` permissions to run.

 For more help, check out: https://www.raspberrypi.org/documentation/linux/usage/cron.md and http://www.instructables.com/id/Raspberry-Pi-Launch-Python-script-on-startup/